Main Claire's Itchy Feet logo

 Traveling in Belize

-If you don’t want to spend too much money (and don’t mind squeezing into a tiny seat), I would recommend using local transportation.
+If you don’t want to spend too much money in your Belize vacation, (and don’t mind squeezing into a tiny seat), I would recommend using local transportation.
 Belize has two types of buses: direct buses, which travel quickly between destinations, and chicken buses.
 The chicken buses are much slower, but they’re also dirt cheap, and they give you an interesting glimpse into local life.

-If you’re a traveler who prefers to have a little bit more comfort, you could also take a taxi or shuttle.
+If you’re a traveler who prefers to have a little bit more comfort during your Belize travel, you could also take a taxi or shuttle.
 You can ask the reception at your hotel or hostel for recommendations.
 Licensed taxis can also be found at airport, bus and ferry terminals.

 Alternatively, you could also rent a car, but keep in mind gas is expensive here.
 Road conditions aren’t the best in Belize, either.
 Watch out for potholes and avoid driving at night.